domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 1.1.0

+* Revamped the method of retrieving the API key to not involve user-visible redirects.

 ## 1.0.2

 * When an invalid (e.g. old) API key was stored, WaniKani Real Numbers now clears the API key so that future reloads get a new one.